eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 2. Weaken the $w_{i+1}\to\ell_{i+1}$ matchup to be weaker than the $w_i\to\ell_i$ matchup.
 To do this, the coalition must initially be voting $w_{i+1}\succ \ell_{i+1}$, and flip their vote.
 Hence, they sincerely prefer $w_{i+1}\succ \ell_{i+1}$. $\square$
 {% endproof %}

+Intuitively, we can imagine the manipulations that a coalition can do as only being able to "push" the margins away from their more preferred candidate and toward their less preferred candidate.
+If the election is three simultaneous games of tug-of-war, a sincere vote is pulling as hard as possible on the correct side of each rope.
+To manipulate the election is to let slack into the rope, in order to get a better outcome.
+You can't pull the rope any harder, but you can let it slacken.

 ## Starting with a Condorcet Winner

 We start with an extremely cheery theorem.